Fransk7/better-markdown/README.md

 that was too much to type out everytime, so I decided to make my own version where you get to type out less (Better Markdown).
 (Those examples in Better Markdown would be: 6\# and / respectively.)

+## How to Use It
+Create a text file and type in the text you want in Better Markdown.
+Run the 'markup.py' file.
+The 'markup.py' file will ask you to enter the name of your text file into it, and then it will give you your output in regular Markdown.

 ## Features
 | Better Markdown | Regular Markdown | What It Is |
 | --- | --- | --- |